Skip to main content

 More than 50 percent of dog bite victims are children younger than 12.
 Dog bites result in more visits to the emergency room than any other youth activity.

-Young victims of dog bites often require stitches, a series of rabies shots, and in serious cases plastic surgery.
+Young victims of dog bites often require stitches, a series of rabies shots, and in the most serious cases, plastic surgery.
 Dog bites are also the most common cause of injury for walking postal workers.
 According to the United States Postal Service (USPS), more than 5,700 letter carriers were victims of dog attacks in 2014.

 Children are at highest risk for dog bites, and should not be allowed to play with unknown dogs unsupervised.
 Children should take the following precautions with dogs: